524119574/npm-on-filecoin/README.md

 You can install the `npm-filecoin` project locally by running:

-## Installing existing package using IPFS

-You can start the script by running:

 ```
 sudo npm link
 ```
 while inside the `npm-filecoin` repo.

 Then, `npm-filecoin` can be used to run any npm commands.

+## Installing existing package using IPFS

 If you want to install, say `react`, you can run:
 ```